103rd Field Artillery Regiment: First World War (1917 to 1919)

 The 103rd Field Artillery Regiment consisted of two battalions of three batteries each.
 It served alongside the 101st and 102nd Field Artillery Regiments and the 101st Trench Mortar Battery in the 51st Field Artillery Brigade of the 26th Division.
 Along with the rest of the 26th Division, the 103rd was shipped to France in late 1917.
 Overseas, the regiment participated in six campaigns prior to the Armistice on 11 November 1918.
-The six campaigns were: Champagne-Marne, Aisne-Marne, St. Mihiel, Meuse–Argonne, Ile de France and Lorraine.
+The six campaigns were: Champagne-Marne, Aisne-Marne, St. Mihiel, Meuse–Argonne, Île-de-France and Lorraine.

 Interwar period (1919 to 1941)

 The 103rd was demobilized along with the 26th Division, on 29 April 1919, at Camp Devens, Massachusetts.
 It was reorganized between April and November 1921 in the Rhode Island National Guard at Providence, Rhode Island, as the 1st Battalion, Field Artillery, with the headquarters being federally recognized on 17 November 1921 at Providence.

 Per the National Defense Act of 1920, the 1st Battalion was redesignated on 25 November.
 1921 as the 1st Battalion, 103rd Field Artillery, an element of the 43rd Infantry Division, a newly-formed National Guard division with units from Rhode Island, Connecticut, Maine, and Vermont.
 The regiment was consolidated on 2 January 1930, with the 2nd Squadron, 122nd Cavalry Regiment which became the 2nd Battalion, 103rd Field Artillery, and the consolidated unit was reorganized and redesignated as the 103d Field Artillery, with headquarters at Providence.

 During the interwar period the 103rd was activated by order of the governor of Rhode Island for the following state emergencies: